valkey-io/iovalkey/README.md

 ## Autopipelining

-In standard mode, when you issue multiple commands, ioredis sends them to the server one by one.
+In standard mode, when you issue multiple commands, iovalkey sends them to the server one by one.
 As described in Redis pipeline documentation, this is a suboptimal use of the network link, especially when such link is not very performant.

 The TCP and network overhead negatively affects performance.
 Commands are stuck in the send queue until the previous ones are correctly delivered to the server.
 This is a problem known as Head-Of-Line blocking (HOL).

-ioredis supports a feature called “auto pipelining”.
+iovalkey supports a feature called “auto pipelining”.
 It can be enabled by setting the option `enableAutoPipelining` to `true`.
 No other code change is necessary.

-In auto pipelining mode, all commands issued during an event loop are enqueued in a pipeline automatically managed by ioredis.
+In auto pipelining mode, all commands issued during an event loop are enqueued in a pipeline automatically managed by iovalkey.
 At the end of the iteration, the pipeline is executed and thus all commands are sent to the server at the same time.

 This feature can dramatically improve throughput and avoids HOL blocking.
 In our benchmarks, the improvement was between 35% and 50%.